Arkze/tt-glady/README.md

    - Add support for deposit history and cancellation

-   - Integrate Kafka or messaging for asynchronous events
+   - Integrate Kafka or messaging for asynchronous events (with micro-services based architecture)